 Cryptocurrency was born as an act of rebellion against banks, fees and rules.
 It became popular among speculators and idealists who dreamed of decentralized digital utopias.
-And now that it has proved itself capable of surviving thus far, it’s attracting the attention of the very institutions it intended to subvert.
+And now that it has proved itself capable of surviving thus far, it’s attracting the attention of some of the institutions it intended to subvert.

-Here are seven signs that crypto is on the verge of taking its place among the world’s established, respected financial instruments.
+Here are seven major signs that crypto is on the verge of taking its place among the world’s established, respected financial instruments.

 1. The IRS is taxing people for their crypto gains